benchan911/tp/docs/UserGuide.md

 #### 4.4.4 Sort attendance list by name

 Sort the attendance list by name in alphabetical order under a certain event.
+You will be able to quickly organize the names in the attendance list so that you can easily find a student if you want to look through the list manually.

 Command:  `attendance sort`

 Example:

-The following shows the existing attendance list under the event CS1010 Tutorial.
+The following shows the existing attendance list under the event `CS1010 Tutorial`.

     >>> attendance view
     Please key in the name of event.